prisma-labs/graphql-framework-experiment/docs/references/components.md

 ### About {docsify-ignore}

 This component handles recieving requests and sending responses to your clients.
-It is the transport layer, which GraphQL itself is actually agnostic about. `santa` has features that make it so most apps won't need to deal with this component directly.
+It is the transport layer, which GraphQL itself is actually agnostic about.
+Simple apps will not need to deal with this component directly as `santa` automatically runs it by default.

-We currently use [Express](https://github.com/expressjs/express) and [Apollo Server](https://github.com/apollographql/apollo-server) but note there is an [open issue](https://github.com/prisma-labs/graphql-santa/issues/231) about adopting [`fastify-gql`](https://github.com/mcollina/fastify-gql) instead.
+We currently use [`express-graphql`](https://github.com/graphql/express-graphql).
+There is an [open issue](https://github.com/prisma-labs/graphql-santa/issues/231) about adopting [`fastify-gql`](https://github.com/mcollina/fastify-gql) instead.

 ### Features {docsify-ignore}